IcaliaLabs/guides/stack/docker/COMMON_DOCKERFILE_STEPS.md

 the resulting files are owned by the developer user - instead of root - when working on a Linux host.

+Sometimes the docker image will have a user with the same user id as the host's user, so we will use `getent passwd "${DEVELOPER_UID}"` command to prevent the user creation in case it already exists.

 Given we have the following arguments - notice that there are defaults for these
 arguments: